INGEOTEC/text_models/docs/source/text_representation.rst

       :alt: Documentation Status

-Solving a text categorization problem usually starts by deciding which text transformation to use; the traditional approach would be to decide on a Bag of Word (BoW) representation.
+Solving a text categorization problem usually starts by deciding which text transformation to use; the traditional approach would be to decide on a :ref:`bow`.
 A BoW representation using q-grams of character and n-grams of words produces a satisfactory baseline (with term-frequency inverse document-frequency as its weighting scheme and linear support vector machine as the classifier, e.g., `B4MSA <https://b4msa.readthedocs.io/en/latest>`_).
-However, it cannot encode more information than the one in the dataset used to learn the BoW and train the classifier.
+However, it cannot encode more information than the one used to learn the BoW and train the classifier.

 Techniques in semi-supervised learning have been used to incorporate information